Ryan Adams & the Cardinals: History

 In April 2009, when asked about the Cardinals' future, guitarist Neal Casal stated: "I have absolutely no idea what the future holds.
 The Cardinals were the best band I've ever been in, and I would love to play with them again.
 Only time will tell what's going to happen. [...]
 I'll certainly miss it a lot."
 In May 2009, drummer Brad Pemberton stated that: "everyone was a bit fried, so it was the right time to step back for a minute.
 I encouraged Ryan to go and get married, and have a life and find some peace; the guy hasn’t really slowed down in ten years, and he needed it as much as we did.
 Ryan and I have shared too much and are too good of friends to not ever do anything again, but I think we all need to do our own thing for a minute."
 In July 2009, it emerged that The Cardinals landed a gig with singer/songwriter Gin Wigmore in New Zealand.
-The band played on Wingmore's album Holy Smoke and performed with her live on numerous occasions.
+The band played on Wigmore's album Holy Smoke and performed with her live on numerous occasions.
 On December 15, 2009, Cardinals' bassist Chris Feinstein died.

 In February 2010, Neal Casal published a book of tour photography titled Ryan Adams & the Cardinals: A View of Other Windows.
 The book documents his life on the road with Ryan Adams and the Cardinals.
 On August 26, 2019, Casal died.

-In March 2023, Adams announced the return of the Cardinals via a U.S. tour.
+In March 2023, Adams announced the return of the Cardinals via a U.S. tour, featuring a new line-up consisting of himself, returning member Brad Pemberton and new arrivals Chris Stills, Daniel Clarke and Don Was.